 Xeno-oestrogens are not the only factor in decreasing testosterone and sex drive.
 Rather than looking at adding testosterone (which may be more useful in women who have had hysterectomies or after menopause), it’s useful to look at why testosterone levels – in both men and women – may be down.
 Stress appears to be a major contributing factor to the widespread decline in libido.

 If your stress reserves are low, not only is a tough day at the office or a family crisis going to take its toll, but also a hard night partying or a strenuous session at the gym.
 Although the body needs its stress response to deal with everyday life, if stress is prolonged or extreme, the response can have negative effects on many aspects of health including hormone balance.
 Testosterone is a steroid hormone, derived from cholesterol.
-Another important steroid hormone is cortisol, which is secreted as part of the body’s response to stress.
-Both testosterone and cortisol are derived from progesterone.
-So if from cholesterol your body makes progesterone and this can then go on to make either testosterone or cortisol, then you can see why, at times of stress, the progesterone is used to produce cortisol, leaving a testosterone deficit.
+Another important steroid hormone is Cortisol has been nicknamed ‘the stress hormone’ as it is released...